riddhiigupta/LinkedGram_Social-Media-App/README.md

 - `testAddFollower()`: This test method checks if the `addFollower(User follower)` method in the `User` class correctly adds a follower to this user.

-Please replace the placeholders with the actual details of your `UserTest` class.
+Please replace the placeholders with the actual details of your `UserTest` class.# LinkedGram